callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 ## Alexander Solomons

 My Mum referred to him as "Alec" and that is what is on his birth certificate.
 However, all his army records and the memorial in France has his name as Alexander Solomons.
 The 1911 Census has a lady called Bessie or Cissie Smith living with her and described as her Daughter-in-law.
-It turns out this was his wife and he appears to be an inmate in Wormwood Scrubs.
+It turns out this was his wife and he appears to have been an inmate in Wormwood Scrubs during the Census.

 ## Kitty Solomons

 My Mum knew Kitty Solomons and I thought she referred to her as Aunt Betsy but I could be wrong.
 She told me she came across from Prince Rupert in Canada, treated my Grandmother like she was her own but was murdered in Prince Rupert.
 In about 1949, my Mum had received a letter from the Chief of Police in Prince Rupert about the matter.

-Kitty and my Grandmother Esther were both murdered whilst living on the same block in Comox Avenue, but 17 years apart, almost to the day.
+Kitty and my Grandmother Esther were both murdered on the same block in Comox Avenue, but 17 years apart, almost to the day.
 The similarities in the way they were murdered and how the house was left are striking to say the least.

 Their murders remain unsolved to this day.